-At the heart of Scotland and overlooking the vital crossing at Stirling Bridge, Stirling Castle held a key role as a stronghold and was at the centre of much of the action in Scotland’s Wars of Independence.
+At the heart of Scotland and overlooking the strategic crossing at Stirling Bridge, Stirling Castle played a key role as a stronghold and was at the centre of much of the action in Scotland’s Wars of Independence.

 Stirling Castle has changed significantly since the time of Bannockburn.
-Greatly expanded under James V in the 16th century, it became a sumptuous royal palace.
+Greatly expanded under James Iv and his son James V in the late fifteenth- and early sixteenth-centuries, it became a sumptuous royal palace.
 Today it is one of the finest and best-preserved Renaissance buildings in Great Britain and is presented to visitors much as it may have looked in 1545.